LaybeRize/PoliSim/ROADMAP.md

 Documents should not be only be available as sorted list by time, but also be able to search documents only from a specific organisation/person/type and also only documents before a specified date.

+### English localisation

+- [ ] finished

+translation for all strings in DE.json into an appropriate english equivalent.